Department of Computer Science and Engineering

 And postdoc Ben Ransford, who just joined the group!

 In 2008 I co-founded Corensic(former PetraVM) together with Mark Oskin and Peter Godman to commercialize technology initially developed at UW-CSE.
+I have recently co-founded another company, Konyac, to commercialize some magic we developed recently.
+More news on that soon.

 I was born in São Paulo, Brazil.